alphasaft/Micro/src/documents/Syntax Reference.md

 # MICRO SYNTAX REFERENCE

-If you read the beginner's handbook first, that's great, else I strongly advise you to do so.
-In this syntax reference we are going to explore the different syntactic possibilities that are at your disposal when designing a new language with Micro.
+Before reading this, you should probably check out the [beginner's guide](Beginner%20Handbook.md) first.
+If you already did, let's get started !
+In this syntax reference we are going to explore the different syntactic features that are at your disposal when designing a new language with Micro.
+If you need a summary of all that's said here, check the cheat sheet.

 ## Basic syntax

 At its core, any Micro script consists of a sequence of expressions, separated by semicolons.
 The last semicolon of a script is optional (and, generally speaking, the last semicolon of everything is).
 Line breaks and spaces are irrelevant.
-Expressions are made out of operators, binding together literals ; said literals are strings of the form `'lit` or ``` '`a longer literal` ``` (a single quotation mark followed by any sequence of caracters enclosed in backquotes) :
+Expressions are made out of operators, binding together literals ; said literals are strings of the form `'lit` or ``` '`a longer literal` ``` (a single quotation mark followed by any sequence of caracters enclosed in backquotes).
+Operators (and macros, which we'll see later) are Micro's core : when we say "defining your syntax", we mean "choosing which operator can and cannot appear, with which arity, and which precedence".
+Micro then handles the rest for you.
+This, for instance, would be a valid script, should we have chosen to include operators `+`, `-`, `||` and `@` as a part of our language :

 ```
-## This is a valid script
+## Works !
 'x-'y;
 '`hello` + '` world ` + '`!`;
 'a || 'b@'c;
 ```

 As you have noticed, comments start with `##` and end at the line break.
-They can also be multiline comments wrapped inside a `#- -#` pair.
+They can also be multiline comments wrapped inside a `#' #'` pair.
 ```
 ## This is a comment
-#-
+#'
 And
 so
 is
 this
--#
+#'
 ```

 There's two kind of operators, that differ only by their syntax : symbolic operators (any combination of these symbols : `&|~^@=+-*%/:.,?!<>`), and hash operators.
 These start with a `#` (hence the name), followed by one or more letters.
 For instance, this is the hash operator `#in` applied to the literals `'x` and `'list` :